 - Treat small cuts or breaks in the skin with an antibacterial ointment.

-- Wear sunscreen and shoes when outdoors.
+- Wear sunscreen when outdoors.

-- Cut toenails straight across
+- Cut nails straight across

-Compression devices are pumps connected to a sleeve that wraps around the leg and applies pressure on and off.
+Compression devices are pumps connected to a sleeve that wraps around the arm and applies pressure on and off.
 The sleeve is inflated and deflated on a timed cycle.
-This pumping action may help move fluid through lymph vessels and veins and keep fluid from building up in the leg.
+This pumping action may help move fluid through lymph vessels and veins and keep fluid from building up in the arm.
 Compression devices may be helpful when added to combined therapy.
 The use of these devices should be supervised by a trained professional because too much pressure can damage lymph vessels near the surface of the skin.

 The device is usually used at night.
-If your doctor recommends it, you’d better try it first before buying it.
+If your doctor recommends, it you’d better try it first before buying it.

 Massage therapy for lymphedema should begin with someone specially trained in treating lymphedema.
 In this type of massage, the soft tissues of the body are lightly rubbed, tapped, and stroked.
 It is a very light touch, almost like a brushing.
-Massage may help move lymph out of the swollen leg.
+Massage may help move lymph out of the swollen arm.
 Patients can be taught to do this type of massage therapy themselves.

-When done correctly, massage therapy does not cause medical problems.
 Massage should not be done on any of the following: